finite-element/finite-element-course/doc/source/implementation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We're using a tool called `GitHub classroom <https://classroom.github.com>`_ to automate the creation of your
 copies of the repository.
-This will be available at the start of the term.
+To create your repository, `click here <https://classroom.github.com/a/p7YGdXBw>`_.

 Cloning a local copy